qaidjoharj53/Learning/README.md

 # Learning

-This repo will include all my programs that I code in order to learn and build my concepts in a particular computer language.
+This repo includes all my programs that I code in order to learn and build my concepts in a particular computer language.

+I will push all my programs made during learning different languages and concepts in this repo.